MV10/mv10.github.io/_posts/2019-10-02-learning-to-program-part-1-introduction.md

 One simple definition of a program is that it turns inputs into outputs.
 Imagine a programming language that uses nothing but basic arithmetic.
 A program could look like this:

 ```
-1 + 2 = 3
+1 + 2 = ?
 ```

-In this "program" the numbers `1` and `2` are the inputs and `3` is the output.
+In this "program" the numbers `1` and `2` are the inputs and `?` is the output you want the program to determine (which is 3, obviously).
 But a computer doesn't know what to do if you just throw numbers at it, programs also need _commands_ that control what a computer does with inputs and outputs.
 Believe it or not, this "program" also has two commands.
 The plus-sign tells the computer to add the inputs, and the equal-sign tells the computer to output the result of adding them together.

+Modern languages and libraries (I'll explain libraries later) do a lot of things for you automatically, but you still have to tell a computer how to do almost _everything_ when you write programs.

 Of course, real computers do a lot more than simple math.
 Non-technical people often still believe that programming involves a lot of math, but that isn't normally the case.
-If you don't like math, don't worry, most programming never involves anything more complicated than basic math.
-If you _do_ like math, you're in luck, computers can do crazy-complicated math, although we aren't going to cover any of that in this series.

 Back in the computing dark ages, computers really did mostly just do math, but these days "inputs" involve things like the keyboard and mouse, touch screens, data stored on disk or the Internet, audio, and just about anything else you can imagine.
 Similarly, the commands used to process that data are also a lot more extensive than simple mathematical operations.
 We'll get to all of that later.
+So if you don't like math, don't worry, most programming never involves anything more complicated than basic math.
+But if you _do_ like math, you're in luck, computers can do crazy-complicated math, although we aren't going to cover any of that in this series.

 ## Variables

 At some point in everyone's life, you are expected to learn algebra.
 When I learned to program, I was 8 years old and had probably never even heard the word.
 If you have learned algebra, you probably know what variables are.
 And even though I just wrote that programming rarely involves much math, it does rely very heavily on algebra's concept of the variable.
 Just in case I have any readers who haven't heard of algebra (or, like me, barely remember learning it), I'm going to explain what variables are.
 Skip ahead if you're comfortable with the concept.

 The simple math program shown earlier (`1 + 2 = 3`) isn't very useful because it can only do one thing: add 1 and 2, and output 3.
 Specific values like 1, 2, and 3 are called _literals_.
 Variables give us a way to re-use those commands (the plus-sign and equal-sign) and the program's logic with many different inputs and outputs instead of directly specifying literal values.
-(Sometimes you'll hear the term _hard-code_, as in the phrase "hard-coded values" -- this refers to literals in a program, values that never _vary_.)

 A variable is just a "bucket" that can store a value.
 When a programmer uses a variable in a program, the computer can use the value stored _inside_ that bucket exactly as if the value itself was written directly into the program.
+Programs can take values out of a variable's "bucket" but they can also put new variables into the "bucket" as well.
+The root-world of "variable" is "vary" and by definition. the value of a variable can change over time, as the program runs.

-In the math world, a variable is usually just a letter, so we'll start with that:
+In the math world, a variable is usually just a letter, so we'll change our program to use variables:

 ```
 a + b = c
 ```

-We've used `a`, `b`, and `c` as those variable "buckets" which can hold any number.
+We've used `a`, `b`, and `c` as those variable "buckets" which can hold any number (notice we've also turned our `?` placeholder into a variable).
 If we provide inputs by telling the computer that the `a` bucket contains the number `1`, and the `b` bucket contains the number `2`, the computer will put the number `3` into the `c` bucket.
-This is the variable-based version of the same thing we demonstrated earlier using the literal numbers 1, 2, and 3.
+This is the variable-based version of the same thing we demonstrated earlier using the literal numbers 1 and 2, and always getting back 3.
 But since we've replaced specific numbers with variables that can hold any number, we can run our program with _any_ two numeric inputs: assign `500` to `a`, and assign `250` to `b`, and when the computer processes our plus-sign and equal-sign commands, `c` becomes the total value, `750`.
 You can see how this flexibility is very useful: one calculation program, many inputs and outputs.

 Computer programs are literally just lots of and lots of variables, with various commands telling the computer what to do with all of those variables.
 A program does convert inputs to outputs, but more importantly it lets us _re-use_ all of the commands in the program to process _different_ inputs into different outputs.

 In all modern computer languages, variables aren't limited to single letters.
 Variables are normally full words or even short phrases which describe what their "bucket" is meant to hold.
 These more descriptive variables are called _variable names_.
 Using more detailed variable names helps programmers understand what the code is supposed to be doing.
+Let's say we're writing a shopping cart program.
+At checkout the total is the sum of the list price and the sales tax.
 Instead of having to remember that `a` is the price of something, and `b` is the sales tax, and `c` is the total cost, we can write our program using descriptive variable names:

 ```
 listPrice + salesTax = totalCost